 Dogs with kennel cough will often have foam around their mouths from coughing.
 In this video, the mini pinscher is showing this sign of a bordetella infection.

 Coughing up phlegm can be a good sign, It means the dog is finally able to get some of that junk up that they have been trying so hard to expel for the past couple of days.
 So be sure to comfort them and let them know they are not being a “bad dog” because of their recent mishaps.

-It’s important to start the conversation with your vet as soon as you begin noticing the coughing symptoms in your dog.
+It’s important to start the conversation with your vet as soon as you begin noticing any of the kennel cough sounds listed below in your dog.

 |Type of Cough||Characteristics|